federicoleo/thesis-master-datascience/README.md

     -   For a given test sample, features are extracted and compared against the memory bank(s).
     -   An anomaly score is calculated based on the distance to the nearest neighbors in the feature space.
     -   For `PatchCoreDual`, the scores from both positive and negative banks are combined.
--   **Localization**: Generates anomaly maps to highlight defective regions in images.

 ### 2. Experiment Runner (`run_patchcore.py`)